-Let's say that your page has ranked at the number one position on the search results because of your hard work optimizing and your page.
-Further, your web page answers a specific question, lays it out plainly, and therefore Google uses your content as the featured snippet for that term... sometimes.
+Let's say that your page has ranked at the number one position on the search results because of your hard work optimizing your page.
+Further, your web page answers a specific question, and lays it out plainly, and therefore Google uses your content as the featured snippet for that term... sometimes.

 This is like being the king AND queen at the same time.
 Being placed above the top search result really makes the Featured Snippet the top search result, but for the sake of practicality, it has been dubbed Position #0.

 Two search results for position zero become one

 It used to be that you could get two positions in a search result page, the regular organic result plus the Featured Snippet.
 Position zero has changed recently, though.
 A recent update by Google removes the second search result in favor of the Featured Snippet.
 So now you only get one position zero result, and no "regular" organic result as a secondary link on the first page.
 But which one would you prefer?
 Most would say position zero is the better of the two because it ranks higher than a normal organic result.

 How to get a featured snippet

 Getting your blog to rank as a featured snippet means that you have thoroughly answered a commonly searched question.
 Essentially, you are the first thing people see when they search for that question, so your page must be completely comprehensive.

 Google chooses one of the pages from the first ten search results also to get the position zero spot.
 So if you're already ranking on the first page of Google, consider optimizing your post for the featured snippet position.

 Here are a few ways to increase your chances of ranking for position zero: